 Things to do on Maui with Kids

-There’s also an easy hiking trail at I’ao Valley State Park that’s perfect for families.
-It’s 0.7 miles long and the path is either paved or has stairs.
+There’s also an easy hiking trail at I’ao Valley State Park in Maui that’s perfect for families.
+It’s 0.7 miles long, and the path is paved with some stairs.
 My son was able to hike it himself as a toddler.
 It has some sweeping views and it’s super close to the airport.

 Check out my list of 101 things to do on Maui with kids.